DSCI-310-2023/dsci-310-group-6/README.md

 To interactively run Jupyter lab inside the `jialujin/dsci-310-group-6` Docker container:

--
-- Type the following in terminal, after navigating to the root of this project repository:
+- Type the following in terminal, after navigating to the root of this project repository

   ```
   docker run -it jialujin/dsci-310-group-6:latest